Name Printer

 Person Title

-Aitken, Jane Extracts from the Minutes of the General Assembly, of the Presbyterian Church, in the United States of America: A. D. 1816.
+Aitken, Jane Extracts from the Minutes of the General Assembly of the Presbyterian Church in the United States of America; A. D. 1809.

 Aitken, Jane Memoirs of the Philadelphia Society for Promoting Agriculture.

-Aitken, Jane Acts and proceedings of the General Assembly of the Presbyterian Church, in the United States of America, May 17th, 1798.
+Aitken, Jane Extracts from the Minutes of the General Assembly of the Presbyterian Church in the United States of America: A.D.
+1812.
+Vol. III.

 Aitken, Jane Rules for the government of the Common Council, and rules of intercourse between the Select & Common Councils.